taikiy/kernel/doc/protected_mode_development_3.md

 video_mem[0] = 0x0241; // 'A' (65 decimal or 0x41 hex) + Green (0x02) in the little-endian format
 ```

-and with bit more helper functions, we can call `print` and write "Hello, World!".
+and with a bit more helper functions, we can call `print` and write "Hello, World!".

 [commit](https://github.com/taikiy/kernel/commit/fa0fbabaf9c9cd93bcaff966fb54164fa3da3df6)

 ### Interrupt Descriptor Table

-IDT describes how interrupts are invoked in Protected Mode, and can be mapped anywhere in memory (as opposed to IVT must be loaded at 0x00).
-This is equivalent of IVT (Interrupt Vector Table) in Real Mode, but a bit harder to setup. ([osdev wiki](https://wiki.osdev.org/Interrupt_descriptor_table))
+IDT describes how interrupts are invoked in Protected Mode and can be mapped anywhere in memory (as opposed to IVT must be loaded at 0x00).
+This is equivalent to IVT (Interrupt Vector Table) in Real Mode, but a bit harder to set up. ([osdev wiki](https://wiki.osdev.org/Interrupt_descriptor_table))

 We'll use the C structure to represent IDT entries.